For many centuries, dating back to the ancient Egyptian and Chinese cultures, natural remedies have been used for a wide range of ailments.

 How do natural remedies work?

-As with many treatments, researchers and doctors do not always know how natural remedies work.
-Many contain numerous different compounds to relieve the symptoms of migraine or, sometimes, prevent migraine attacks.
+Researchers and doctors do not always know how natural remedies work, as with many treatments.
+Many contain numerous different compounds to relieve migraine symptoms or, sometimes, prevent migraine attacks.

 Side effects of natural migraine treatments

-Although the natural remedies against migraine are not medicines, they can still cause side effects, they can interact with other treatments or they can be overused and cause an overdose.
-Check the information on each individual natural remedy and check with your doctor before using any product.
+Although the natural remedies against migraine are not medicines, they can still cause side effects, they can interact with other treatments, or they can be overused and cause an overdose.
+Check the information on each natural remedy and check with your doctor before using any product.

 Serious side effects of natural migraine remedies

 Many people believe that there are no side effects or potentially dangerous consequences if a treatment comes from natural or herbal sources.
-Different supplements can cause different side effects according to:
+Different supplements can cause various side effects according to: